 Different types of injuries can cause people to file personal injury claims against the negligent party.
 These include accidents and medical malpractice cases.
 Accidents are classified into various categories based on how serious the resulting damage was, and whether the claimant was a witness to the accident.
+For vehicle accidents, hire a car accident lawyer to address your legal needs.
 Medical malpractice cases are classified in terms of the extent of harm done to the claimant’s health.

 The term personal injury can also refer to the type of injury a person might get while at work.
 In a worker’s compensation case, a claimant can argue that they’ve been injured due to someone else’s negligence.
 In other instances, the claimant might argue that they were injured because of a defective product or one that’s dangerous to use.